apache/incubator-streampark-website/docs/user-guide/1-deployment.md

 <DeploymentEnvs></DeploymentEnvs>

-At present, Apache StreamPark has released tasks for Flink, and supports both `Flink on YARN` and `Flink on Kubernetes` modes.
+At present, Apache StreamPark™ has released tasks for Flink, and supports both `Flink on YARN` and `Flink on Kubernetes` modes.

 ### Hadoop
 To use `Flink on YARN`, you need to install and configure Hadoop-related environment variables in the deployed cluster.
 For example, if you installed the hadoop environment based on CDH,